 It wasn’t the first time Tammy had been in a tight spot — she struggled for years to keep her head above water.

 As a single mother, much of her life was spent working long hours at low-paying jobs just to make ends meet.
-But when she became homeless in 2018 — suddenly and without warning — she came straight to Springs Rescue Mission and began the slow, uphill battle of rebuilding her life.
+But when she lost her job and her home in 2018 — suddenly and without warning — she was unprepared for the difficulties of homelessness.

-Her hard work and patience paid off in June, when she was approved for an apartment at Greenway Flats (a 65-unit permanent supportive housing complex for homeless and vulnerable individuals).
+Tammy’s hard work and patience paid off in June 2019, when she was approved for an apartment at Greenway Flats (a 65-unit permanent supportive housing complex for homeless and vulnerable individuals).
 Her homelessness ended as suddenly as it began.
 She once again had a home — a place to call her own.

 “I cried for two days,” she said.
 “When I signed the lease and they put those keys in my hand, I didn’t believe it was real. … I thank God every day that we have it.”